aoenw/Hundred-Days/README.md

 You can download the mod's files from the latest github [release](https://github.com/aoenw/Hundred-Days/releases/download/0.1.0/Hundred.Days.Beta.0.1.0-beta.zip).

-ALternatively, you can download the mod from [moddb](http://www.moddb.com/mods/hundred-days/downloads).
+Alternatively, you can download the mod from [moddb](http://www.moddb.com/mods/hundred-days/downloads).

 ## Installation
 To install the mod, please refer to the wiki's [Installation Notes](https://github.com/aoenw/Hundred-Days/wiki/Installation-Notes).